Vaucluse Tourism Highlights

 When the sun is high in the sky and the air is thick with heat and the clicking of cicadas, it’s time to wake up and widen your horizons in the cool!

-– Around Apt, by reliving the fascinating history of Saint Anne Cathedral, or plunging into the colourful labyrinth of the Bruoux ochre mines.
+– Around Apt, by discovering the new African Art exhibition at the Fondation Blachère, or plunging into the colourful labyrinth of the Bruoux ochre mines.

 – Around Gordes, in the immense network of underground olive mills and cisterns located in the cellars of Saint Firmin palace in the centre of Gordes, or in the tranquillity of the cloisters of Sénanque Abbey.